1Stalk/Image-Auto-Clicker-GUI/README.md

 ### Key Features

-*   **Redesigned Modern GUI:** A clean, intuitive interface built with CustomTkinter, featuring collapsible sections for settings to save space.
+*   **Modern GUI:** A clean, intuitive interface built with CustomTkinter, featuring collapsible sections for settings to save space.
 *   **Global Stop Hotkey:** Stop the script at any time by pressing a configurable key (default: `Esc`), even when the application window is not in focus.
 *   **Resettable Settings:** Each setting can be individually reverted to its default value with a single click.
 *   **Selectable Search Area:** Scan the entire screen or select a specific region with your mouse to increase performance and accuracy.